Help Your Working Teen Balance Responsibilities and Set Priorities

 Teens may start working during the high school years, often starting with a summer job.
 Work experience can offer many valuable lessons for teens and gives them a sense of independence and accomplishment.
 They also develop skills they will need to become successful in the adult workforce, such as how to balance time, manage money, and work with others.

-However, sometimes jobs can cause problems for teens by interfering with schoolwork or sports or time with their friends.
+But sometimes jobs can cause problems for teens by interfering with schoolwork or sports or time with their friends.
 Also, the kinds of jobs available to teens, such as dishwashing or working in the fast-food industry, are often tedious and isolating.

 Encourage your teen to look for a job that is challenging and interesting.
 School counselors, family friends, and other types of community networking can be excellent resources.
 Make sure that when your teen accepts a job, he or she will have time to fulfill academic, social, and family obligations.